akshat-2110/DeveloperUseful/AHK: HotStrings.md

 ::pfa::Please find attached

-::ttl::In middle of something, will talk to you later
+::ttl::In middle of something, will talk to you soon